-C6 Corvette Body Kits are the 5th in the series of customization and body kits by Corvettes by their generations (C1, C2, C3, C4, C5, and now C6).
+C6 Corvette Body Kits are the 5th in the series of customization and body kits by Corvettes by their generations (C1, C2, C3, C4, C5, C6, and C7 – links at the bottom of the article).
 The larger of these companies sold both fully prepared cars and/or kits.
 The smaller companies manufactured individual parts or “themed” kits but tended to retail them through merchandisers.

 C6 CORVETTE BODY KITS HISTORY (PART 5)